Compact Mixed-Use Residential Development

 Unit Plans [Typical Apartments]

-Negotiating the requirements of the township, the client, and the financier, the apartment units are modest in size but carefully planned, with an emphasis on material and spatial sensitivity, clean construction, and above all, meaningful habitation for the occupant — our foremost constituent.
+Negotiating the aforementioned requirements of the client, the financier, the township, and its residents, the apartment units are modest in size but carefully planned, with an emphasis on material and spatial sensitivity, clean construction, and above all, meaningful habitation for the occupant — our foremost constituent.
 The apartments consist of one-bed/one-bath, two-bed/two-bath, and three-bedroom/two-bathroom units, with a washer-dryer closet in every unit.

 Perspective Rendering [North Elevation Detail]